u-blox/ucxclient/examples/README_windows_app.md

 - ✅ Copy FTDI DLL to build directory
 - ✅ Launch the application
 - ✅ Handle all dependencies
+- ✅ Build both configurations with `all` command

 ### Building Manually